 I grew up outside Chicago, then attended Harvard for undergrad where I majored in Linguistics.
 After college, I worked for a year in Peru with Partners In Health, then spent a year in Chicago working with the Affordable Care Act, then spent a year working a sexual assault hotline.
 I went to Harvard for medical school, where I took (yet another) year off to do depression research in India.
 I felt the pull of the magic of New York City and I loved the Cornell primary care program – the supportive clinical learning environment, the strong focus on research, and the wonderful people I met when interviewing made it my number one choice!
-I am interested in working with underserved populations through primary care practice and chronic disease management research.
+I am interested in working with underserved populations through primary care practice and my research interests lie in the role of community health workers in managing chronic diseases.
 Outside of the hospital, I like dining out, walking around the city, and vintage/thrift shopping.
 Please let me know if you have any questions – I’d be happy to talk anytime!

 I grew up in a town in New Jersey.
 I attended Dartmouth College, where I studied biochemistry.
 After college, I attended Rutgers New Jersey Medical School, where I received my MD/MPH.
 I am passionate about epidemiology, primary care, and preventative health.
 I was attracted to the Cornell PC family because of the enthusiasm and support of the residents and faculty.
 I was very fortunate to match at Cornell PC and join a talented, amazing group of people.
 When I am not in the hospital, I love to run, hike, and travel.